0ctobyte/goodboy/README.md

 * Modifying and viewing single registers (8-bit and 16-bit registers are both supported)
 * Modifying and viewing a single memory location
 * Scrolling support to view complete trace in the terminal
+* Breakpoints
+* Watchpoints
+* Saving trace to file
+* Dumping OAM memory and viewing sprite tiles (from inside the terminal)
+* Dumping background and window maps and viewing tiles (also from inside the terminal)

 For command usage, type `h` in the debugger.